Community and Youth Centre

 • Educational opportunities for visitors to learn about the many benefits of the Cuttlebrook Nature Reserve and the specific environmental needs of the area.

-The Centre will help reduce anti-social behaviour, improve emotional and physical wellbeing, give people new skills for work and life, especially those facing the greatest challenges.
+• Reduced anti-social behaviour, improved emotional and physical wellbeing, give people new skills for work and life, especially those facing the greatest challenges.

-The Centre will also be self-sustaining through income from pre-identified potential ‘anchor tenants’, other regular and ad hoc hires, and from statutory and charitable grants.
+• A self-sustaining building through income from pre-identified potential ‘anchor tenants’, other regular and ad hoc hires, and from statutory and charitable grants.

 • Thame has growing youth and elderly populations.

-• Thame’s amenities are not keeping pace with growth, or towns of a similar size.
+• Thame’s amenities are not keeping pace with growth, or towns of a similar size – Thame is also one of the only towns in Oxfordshire that does not have a dedicated community centre or tailored spaces for its youth.

 • For over a decade, residents have been calling for a community centre in Thame.